 Universal Orlando will soon be bringing “Harry Potter” fans on the ride of a lifetime, offering trips aboard a real-life version of the famous Hogwarts Express train.

 In the films, the Hogwarts Express transports students from their Muggle lives to the Wizarding World en route to begin school at Hogwarts.
 At Universal Orlando, this trip is recreated using special effects and exciting visuals aboard the train that connects the Universal Studios Florida theme park to Islands of Adventure.

-When the Hogwarts Express officially opens on July 8, 2014, using park-to-park tickets guests will be able to board the train at either at the Hogsmeade Village station or King’s Cross Station (at Diagon Alley) to take the trip between the parks.
+When the Hogwarts Express officially opens on July 8, 2014, park-to-park tickets Guests will be able to board the train at either the Hogsmeade Village Station or King’s Cross Station (at Diagon Alley) take the trip between the parks.

 The videos below offer a full look at both directions, starting from King’s Cross to Hogsmeade and vice-versa.
 Warning: Spoilers aplenty ahead!